 Hi Ivan, great to have you.
 Please tell us a little bit about your background as a journalist.

 My name is Ivan Fernandez.
-I’ve worked as a journalist and (some time) photographer for about 20 years now.
+I’ve worked as a journalist and (sometimes) photographer for about 20 years now.
 I started locally as a student-contributor at a county paper and later gained a lot of experience during the early days of music blogs, which feels eons apart from today’s saturation of Substack newsletters.

 My focus when I started was in entertainment, namely music and film.
-Since then, I’ve covered stories, topics, and conducted interviews with people involved in the arts, culture, history, politics, and sports with a focus on Latin America & its diaspora.
+Since then, I’ve covered stories, and topics, and conducted interviews with people involved in the arts, culture, history, politics, and sports with a focus on Latin America & its diaspora.

 I am currently a regular contributor at KCET and L.A.
 Taco.
 I’ve also been published in L.A.
 Weekly, Remezcla, Gamecrate, FLAUNT, Coachella CAMP Magazine, VICE Noisey, Red Bull Panamerika FM, MTV Iggy, and more.
 Outside of the journalism world, I’m currently wrapping up my graduate thesis at San Diego State University.